OpenEvalProject/evals/manuscripts/elife-77775/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/77775/elife-77775-fig6-v2.jpg)

-**Figure 6.:** ca and v1.3aotofb mutants.(A–C) Hair cells in wildtype (A), cav1.3a mutant (-/-B), and otofb mutant (-/-C) Tg[myosin6b:mitoTimer] neuromasts at 5 dpf. (w208D–E) Average dot plots of the ratio of red/green MitoTimer fluorescence intensity at 3, 5, and 6 dpf in cav1.3a mutant fish (blue) (-/-D) and otofb mutant fish (orange) (-/-E) and respective siblings (black, gray) show that mutants exhibit reduced mitochondrial oxidation over time.
+**Figure 6.:** (A–C) Hair cells in wildtype (A), cav1.3a-/- mutant (B), and otofb-/- mutant (C) Tg[myosin6b:mitoTimer]w208 neuromasts at 5 dpf.
+(D–E) Average dot plots of the ratio of red/green MitoTimer fluorescence intensity at 3, 5, and 6 dpf in cav1.3a-/- mutant fish (blue) (D) and otofb-/- mutant fish (orange) (E) and respective siblings (black, gray) show that mutants exhibit reduced mitochondrial oxidation over time.
 Each dot in D and E represents one neuromast.
 A minimum of 3 animals and 10 neuromasts were examined per treatment group.
 Error bars: SEM.
 For comparisons, a two-way ANOVA with a Sidak’s correction for multiple comparisons was used in D-E. * p<0.05, *** p<0.001, **** p<0.0001.
-Scale bar = 5 µm.Figure 6—source data 1.
+Scale bar = 5 µm.

 Overall, examining mitochondrial oxidation in younger and older hair cells revealed additional insights into the relationship between neurotransmission and mitochondrial oxidation.
 Our MitoTimer measurements also show that in controls, hair cells accumulate significant mitochondrial oxidation as they mature and age.
 Importantly, hair cells in both cav1.3a and otofb mutants both exhibit and maintain a reduction in mitochondrial oxidation as they age.
 Less mitochondrial oxidation is in line with the lower mitochondrial membrane potential in cav1.3a and otofb mutants (Figure 5I–L).
 Therefore, a reduction in ROS production in cav1.3a and otofb mutant hair cells is what augments resistance to cellular stressors such as neomycin.

-## The synaptic vesicle cycle modulates hair-cell neomycin susceptibility
+### The synaptic vesicle cycle modulates hair-cell neomycin susceptibility

 Our results indicate that in mature hair cells, either genetic or pharmacological disruption of neurotransmission results in resistance to ototoxic aminoglycosides.
 Our manipulations target either CaV1.3-channel function (caV1.3a mutants or isradipine) or exo- and endo-cytosis (otofb mutants or Dynole 34–2).
 While these manipulations are specific for their respective targets, their functional outcomes overlap.
 For example, while disruption of exo- and endo-cytosis leaves presynaptic calcium influx intact, disruption of CaV1.3-channel function blocks not only presynaptic calcium influx but also downstream exocytosis.
 Therefore, it is possible that exo- and endo-cytosis rather than presynaptic calcium influx promotes susceptibility to ototoxins.
 Alternatively, it is possible that presynaptic calcium influx and exo- and endo-cytosis each independently promote ototoxin susceptibility.